Izabela88/cupandcake/README.md

 - There was no way I could locate this error because the report did not indicate the location of the error.
 - The solution to the problem included:
   - Searching for information about the error.
-  - Installing an additional Chrome extension : Axe Accessibility.
+  - Installing an additional Chrome extension: Axe Accessibility.
   - Doing a re-report in Incognito mode.
-  - Several attempts to change the style in the css file.
+  - Several attempts to change the style in the CSS file.
 - Solution:
   - After removing links to social media located in the navbar, the problem was solved.